Question Time 2019 opens up the debate on global current affairsThursday 3 Oct 2019

 After the event, students were given the opportunity to speak to panellists during the drinks reception that took place in the Oculus.
 Feedback from students who attended the event said they enjoyed the lively debate and the opportunity to engage with the panel by asking questions and being able to reply back to their answers during the debate.
 The annual Question Time event forms part of the induction for newly arrived Economics and PAIS first year students at Warwick.

 Missed the debate?
-Our full length video will be made available soon.
+Watch the full length video online..

-For those of you that missed the event or would like to watch the debate again, we will provide a link below.
+For those of you that missed the event or would like to watch the debate again, the full length video is available online.
 You can also watch previous years of our Question Time debates on our Warwick Economics YouTube Channel.